-College Writing I: Intro to Academic Writing (ENGL 104) (0007CCP) One Semester, 1 Credit Prerequisite: CCP Requirements
+College Writing I: Intro to Academic Writing (ENGL 104) (0007CCP)

 This course introduces students to the writing process, with emphasis on analytical and argumentative essays directed toward a college-level audience.
 The course helps students to express their own ideas in evidence-based prose that aligns with conventional standards of style and usage in college-level academic discourse.
 Students will be required to engage in research of primary and/or secondary scholarly sources, including self-selected and assigned readings.
 Academic documentation styles and their ethical uses are introduced and applied.
-A significant portion of this class's work is individually driven, so the maturity and skill of an already upper level writer and student is vital for success.